 So, what happened to the poor artist?
 The next morning, the priest, hearing the painting was done, came to see it.
 He asked why the artist added the cat.
 He said that the cat rebelled against Buddha, and thus did not have his blessing and couldn’t enter heaven.

-Saying that each person must suffer the consequences of his own actions, he said he would take the painting and tomorrow he would burn it.
+The priest said that each person must suffer the consequences of his own actions.
+He said he would take the painting and tomorrow he would burn it.
 The housekeeper wept all that day because she felt she had brought the cat home and ruined her master.

 The artist thought about how much he had put into the painting, but now he was ruined.
 However, he did not regret what he had done.
 He had lived for many days on thoughts of love and sacrifice, so he found he could not suffer when he’d given Good Fortune her final wish.

 Early the next morning, all the priests from the temple came rushing to his house, and cried for him to follow them to the temple.
-When he saw the painting hanging with incense and candles before it, he sank down on his knees, crying, “O the Compassionate One.”
+When the artist saw his painting hanging with incense and candles before it, he sank down on his knees, crying, “O the Compassionate One.”

 Where the cat had been, the white silk seemed as if it had never been painted.
 Instead, the Buddha he had painted now had one arm stretched out in blessing, and under his hand knelt a tiny cat, head bowed in adoration.